-During the second semester of the 2010-2011 school year, a large group of people interested in taking our school district to the next level attended a Strategic Planning Meeting hosted by our superintendent, Doctor Bruce Hibbard, and his cabinet members.
+During the second semester of the 2010-2011 school year, a large group of people interested in taking our school district to the next level attended a Strategic Planning Meeting hosted by former superintendent, Doctor Bruce Hibbard, and his cabinet members.
 A team of 140 people including community members, parents, teachers, administrators, and board members learned about new teaching strategies we’re using in our classrooms, some changes in how our teachers are collaborating to improve our student’s performance, and the vision we have for our district in the coming years.

 In addition to affirming our vision for the future, we discussed the methods we’re using to create organizational clarity, establish a sense of urgency for these needed changes, and create a guiding coalition of people who share this vision.
 “We believe strongly that the world needs much more action from a broader range of people – action that is informed, committed, and inspired – to help us all in an era of increasing change.” – John Kotter and Holger Rathgeber